1. Gautama Buddha was born in __________.

 Explanation: It means “Turning of the Wheel of Dharma,” delivered at Sarnath.

-11. The first sermon was delivered at:
+11. The first sermon was delivered at__________.

 A) Bodh Gaya